apache/spark/COMMITTERS.rst

-    If the committee does not have enough information, requires more time, or requires more evidence of candidate's eligibility, a mentor, who is not the proposer, is selected to help mentor the candidate The mentor should try to remain impartial -- his/her goal is to provide the missing evidence and to try to coach/mentor the candidate to success.
+    If the committee does not have enough information, requires more time, or requires more evidence of candidate's eligibility, a mentor, who is not the proposer, is selected to help mentor the candidate The mentor should try to remain impartial -- their goal is to provide the missing evidence and to try to coach/mentor the candidate to success.

     In order to re-raise a candidate vote, both Proposer and Mentor must be in favor.
 Again,